Digital Learning Design Challenge

 for the winter pitch event

 – Pitch development

 – Practice pitch (required session)

 Spring quarter workshop series

-Workshops will be held on Thursday afternoons from 3:30 p.m. to 5 p.m.
+Workshops take place Thursday afternoons from 3:30 p.m. to 5 p.m.

 Spring pitch event

-On Thursday, May 6, participants will have the opportunity to pitch their projects for a panel of academic and industry experts.
+On Thursday, May 6, participants pitch their projects for a panel of academic and industry experts.
 Grants of up to $9,000 will be awarded to top teams for further project development.
 To participate, you must attend the April 22 Practice Pitch session.

 – Prototyping & user testing